natoshiadumont/natoshia-dumont.github.io/README.md

 3) in terminal -> git add -A
 4) in terminal -> git commit -m 'description'
 5) in terminal -> git push

+## How to Test Let's Get Functional
+1) cd .. into workspace
+2) copy code from line 19 into terminal > press enter